nguyenvanduocit/vue-curated-server/README.md

-# vue-curated-server
+# what-to-use-server

-A GraphQL server for [curated vue packages](https://github.com/nguyenvanduocit/what-to-use), powered by Apollo.
+A GraphQL server for [what to use packages](https://github.com/nguyenvanduocit/what-to-use), powered by Apollo.

 Set the `GITHUB_TOKEN` env var with a GitHub OAuth token.